Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Mitigating Off-Policy Bias: A Single-Step Approach

-Intuitively, the deterministic variant of AC-Off-POC first computes the numerical difference between the actions chosen by the target and behavioral policies, then compares the difference with zero.
-This approach is equivalent to an implicit comparison of the distributions under the current policy and the policies that executed the off-policy transitions.
-However, one concern with the deterministic variant of AC-Off-POC may be that the minority of the transitions within the sampled batch may be executed by policies very similar to the current agent's policy.
-Since we take the average of the action batch in computing the importance weight, i.e., Equation (\ref{eq:multi_var_gaussian_mean}), those transitions may be weighted by a fixed weight close to 0, which results in loss of information.
-We address this issue and conclude our off-policy correction scheme for deterministic policies in Remark \ref{rem:det_policies_conc}, and provide an intuitive analysis on the impact of mini-batch size in Observation \ref{rem:det_batch_size_analysis}. \begin{remark} The deterministic variant of AC-Off-POC measures the overall discrepancy between the sampled batch of transitions and the underlying distribution of the current policy.
-If the distribution under the majority of the transitions in a sampled batch diverges from the current agent's policy, the corresponding importance weights will be small, or vice versa.
-Nevertheless, it should be expected that the policies corresponding to the majority of the transitions in a sampled batch must be close to the current policy since the networks in actor-critic methods are already optimized through mini-batch learning. \end{remark} \begin{observation} Let $|\mathcal{B}|$ and $|\mathcal{R}|$ are the fixed mini-batch and experience replay buffer \citep{experience_replay} sizes used in the training.
-If $|\mathcal{B}| \rightarrow |\mathcal{R}|$, then the mean indices of the sampled transitions will be 0.5 in the expectation, and the deterministic AC-Off-POC weights become slightly less than 0.5 due to the non-linear transformation.
+The deterministic variant of AC-Off-POC computes the numerical discrepancy between actions of the target and behavioral policies, essentially comparing the distributions under the current and off-policy-transition-executing policies.
+However, a possible concern lies in the minority of batch transitions executed by policies highly similar to the current one.
+The average-based similarity weight computation, as per Equation~\ref{eq:multi_var_gaussian_mean}, may assign a near-zero fixed weight to these transitions, causing information loss.
+We address this issue when we introduce the stochastic variant.
+Additionally, we provide an intuitive analysis on the impact of minibatch size in Observation~\ref{rem:det_batch_size_analysis}. \begin{observation} Let $|\mathcal{B}|$ and $|\mathcal{R}|$ are the fixed minibatch and experience replay buffer sizes used in training.
+If $|\mathcal{B}| \rightarrow |\mathcal{R}|$, then the mean indices of the sampled transitions will be 0.5 in the expectation, and deterministic AC-Off-POC weights become slightly less than 0.5 due to the non-linear transformation.
 If $|\mathcal{B}| \rightarrow 0$, then the AC-Off-POC weights cannot be accurately estimated.
-Therefore, very large or small mini-batch sizes may result in poor performance. \end{observation}
+Therefore, very large or small minibatch sizes may result in poor performance. \end{observation}